Green Heart Love

 Quick Pickle is another term used for refrigerator pickles.
 This refers to any vegetable soaked in vinegar brine for a minimum of 24 hours before consumption.
 When done right, it preserves the vegetable for up to 3 months in the refrigerator.
 It has a distinct sour flavor and a somewhat tender texture; although a few vegetables retain some of their crispiness after the process.

-If you love quick pickles, also try my quick pickled beets.
+If you love quick pickles, also try my Quick Pickled Beets.
 They’re sweet, tangy, crisp with no added sugar - super easy and perfect to add to salads, sandwiches, or even make a vibrant side dish.

 Fermenting vs Pickling